luisadriantt/paymentsACME/README.md

 | 2 | ASTRID=MO10:00-12:00,TH12:00-14:00,SU20:00-21:00|The amount to pay ASTRID is: 85 USD|

 ## Solution Overview
+To perform this exercise I used the latets version of python (3.9).
+There are four components in this project:
+- **main file**: uses [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) (command line parsing module) to read the input file from the command line and use it as parameter for the function that compute the amount to pay.
+- **payment_calc file**: this file contains four functions, three of them are used to calculate the amount to pay per hour, day and week; the fourth function is used to calculate the amount to pay per worked schedule of each line of the file.
+- **utils folder**: this folder contains three files:
+  - **constants file**: constants used throughout the project.
+  - **file_parser file**: the purpose of this file is to read the input file, validate the content using `regex` and return an array.
+  - **time_parser file**: format hours
+- **test folder**: contains unit tests for the functions
 ## Architecture
 ## Approach Methodology
 ## How to run